codcod/picw/docs/process_xls_data_via_database.md

-# Processing data from XLS files via database
+# Process data from XLS files via database

+Workflow is the following:

+1. Export data from XLS to CSV ("save as").
+1. Import CSV to SQLite.
+1. Process data (SQL, Python).
+1. Export data from database back to Excel (CSV).

-Sometimes it is useful/quickest to export data from XLS to a database and take them from there.
+Because sometimes it is useful/quickest to export data from XLS to a database and take them from there.

 Save XLS file as `CSV UTF-8 (comma separated)` and then: